 Who we are

 Cefas offers the broadest range of applied marine and freshwater science in the UK.
 We started in 1902 as a small fisheries laboratory in Lowestoft, the location of our present headquarters and specialist laboratories.
-We now employ around 530 people between our sites in Lowestoft and Weymouth and small port-based offices in Whitehaven, Scarborough, Exeter and Newlyn.
+We now employ around 530 people between our sites in Lowestoft and Weymouth and small port-based offices in Scarborough, Hayle and Plymouth.